 The first few weeks of summer I have been creating supplementary resources for our reading program: Wonders by McGraw-Hill.
 For each unit, I have created a set of centers that will increase my students use and understanding of their spelling and vocabulary words as well as grammar.
-I’m half way through the 3rd grade curriculum and then I will start on the 4th grade.
+I’m halfway through the 3rd-grade curriculum and then I will start on the 4th grade.
 My plan is to set the centers up each week along with some other interactive resources like iPads (Spelling City, typing practice, etc.) and then have my kids work through them for their Daily Five word work.

-Each one includes the following:
+Each Wonders Reading Unit includes the following:

 Unit Focus Posters: